 Temporary fallback option

 If you are unable to migrate by June 1, 2020, you can use our temporary fallback option.
-By using this, we will route all your payments through an Adyen-built plugin to an Adyen-hosted Pay by Link page, where shoppers can enter their payment details and complete the payment.
+This will route all your payments through an Adyen-built plugin to an Adyen-hosted Pay by Link page, where shoppers can enter their payment details and complete the payment.
 This can limit your risk of a data breach.

-To use the fallback option you will need to do the following before June 1 2020:
+To use the fallback option, do the following before June 1, 2020:

 You will be able to process payments with Adyen using this option until December 31, 2020.